 - 3. Describe the mechanisms to receive and redress grievances of the community. - 1.
 Periodic meeting with the representatives of the community to understand the requirements and the support needed from our end. - 2.
-Interactions with the government agencies - 3.
-Dedicated Email ID's have been created to receive and redress the grievance of the community
+Dedicated Email ID is available in the Grievance redressal policy (Refer link below)